Prs96/notes/OS/cpu-scheduling.md

   - Selection is carried out by short term scheduler and long term scheduler.
   - A ready queue may be implemented as FIFO queue, priority queue, a tree, etc.

-- Preemptive scheduling
+- CPU scheduling

   - CPU scheduling takes place in 4 phases
     **1.** When a process switches from waiting to ready, it is added to the ready queue.
     **2.** When a process switches fro ready to waiting, it is removed from the ready queue.
     **3.** When a process switches from running to waiting
     **4.** When a process is terminated
-  - In 1 & 4 there are no choice in terms of scheduling.
-  - In 2 & 3 there are choices :

-    - When schedulingh takes place under circumstance 1 and 2, the process is non-preemptive, otherwise preemptive.
+- Preemptive scheduling

+  - Preemptive Scheduling is a CPU scheduling technique where the operating system can interrupt and suspend a currently running process to allocate CPU time to another process.
+This is done based on predefined criteria like priority, time slices, or arrival time.

-  - Non preemptive scheduling
+- Non-preemptive scheduling

-    - The process keeps running until it is terminated.
-    - Preemptive scheduling may cause issues as other process may intervine and cause the process to be terminated.
+  - Non-preemptive scheduling is a CPU scheduling method where once a process starts execution, it runs until completion or voluntarily yields the CPU (e.g., waiting for I/O).
+The operating system does not interrupt or forcefully stop a running process.

 - Dispatcher
   - Dispatcher gives the control of CPU to the process selected by the scheduler.
   - Invoked during every switch from ready to running state.
   - Time taken by dispatcher to stop a process and start another process is called dispatch latency.